JuliaDataScience/JuliaDataScience/contents/stats_distributions.md

 For example, in @fig:plot_pdf, we have a normal distribution with mean 0 and standard deviation 1.
 Notice that, since this is a valid probability, the gray shaded area that represents all the possible values integrates to 1.
-The red shaded area is the probability, under this distribution, of we observing values from 1 to 2 and we need to calculate the total area.
+The red shaded area is the probability, under this distribution, of observing values from 1 to 2 and we need to calculate the total area.
 So we integrate the distribution from 1 to 2, this is the pdf and evaluates to `jl calculate_pdf(1, 2)`.

 ```jl